GlennMm/autosaver/README.md

 - Persistent State: Remembers whether autosave was enabled or disabled across sessions.
 - Command: The plugin creates a :Autosave command which has the options on/off/status or toggle.
 - Exclusion of Filetypes: Configure filetypes to exclude from autosaving (e.g., commit messages, markdown files).
 - You can also pass you own function that implement the way of saving files which get run when a file is being saved.
-- you can also write you own custom logic for saving.
-An idea you could add custom save logic automatically save changes inside the buffer being edited (:w)  instead of the default (:wa).
-N.B i just assuming i have not tried that as of yet.
+The idea is you should be able to add custom buffer saving logic to be used by this plugin to save changes inside the buffer(s).
+By default is write all the unsaved buffers (:wa) but you could implement a function that just writes to curenctly opened buffer i.e (:w), the sky is the limit.
+Happy coding.

 ### Installation